ConradIrwin/conl/README.md

 Design criteria:

 * Easy to read.
 CONL files parse unambiguously to both humans and machines.
 * Easy to edit.
-No need to spend time balancing brackets, and common operations like commenting out lines never break the file.
+No need to spend time balancing brackets.
 * JSON-iteroperable.
-You can validate it with a JSON schema if you want.
+You can validate a CONL document with JSON schema if you want.
 * Easy to parse.
 Building a CONL parser is a fun afternoon, not a week of deciphering edge-cases.

 Consider this [example file](./example.conl):